MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Connect-IPPSSession.md

 ```

 ### -Prefix
-The Prefix parameter specifies an alias to add to nouns in the names of older remote PowerShell cmdlets (cmdlet with nouns that don't already start with EXO).
-A valid value is a text string without spaces, and you can't use the value EXO (this prefix is reserved for PowerShell V2 module cmdlets).
+The Prefix parameter specifies a text value to add to the beginning of remote PowerShell cmdlet names when you connect.

+- You can't use spaces or special characters like underscores or asterisks.
+- You can't use the value EXO.
+This value is reserved for the nine special **Get-EXO\*** cmdlets in the module.

 ```yaml
 Type: String